UNESCO World Heritage Sites in New Zealand

 Things to Do in Tongariro National Park

 Tongariro National Park is a protected area but can be visited for recreational purposes like hiking the Tongariro Circuit Great Walk or taking the day hike over the Tongariro Crossing.
 Not to mention all the short walks in between leading to waterfalls and stunning volcanic landscapes.
 Mountain bike trails, ski fields and white water rafting can also be done in the area.
-For more information, check out Tongariro National Park – Guide for Backpackers and Ruapehu – Guide for Backpackers.
+Check some out in the 10 Tongariro National Park Must-Dos.

 Te Wahipounamu – South West New Zealand World Heritage Area